Summertime: Part 8 – stitching flora

 Frosty Morning note cards are available in my Etsy shop here.

-To keep up with new posts, subscribe to this blog (top right column on the home page).
+To keep up with new posts, subscribe to this blog.
 Your contact info will not be shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.

 Polly goes to Utah

-It’s time we caught up with Polly Doll about the second part of her trip west.
+It’s time we caught up with Polly Doll and learn about the second part of her trip west.
 In early November she met up with her cousins in Salt Lake City and then headed to their cabin in southern Utah.
 From there she drove through the countryside and visited Kodachrome National Park (above video) and Brice Canyon National Park.
 The scenery was so spectacular that she could hardly believe her eyes!
 The Fall palette featured her favorite color combination, green and orange, with lots of subtle variations in between.

 pollyutah-5